OpenCL/OpenCLCXXPortingGuidelines/OpenCLCToOpenCLCppPortingGuidelines.md

 Images are another part of the OpenCL that changed a lot compared to OpenCL C.
 Instead of image types and built-in image read/write functions in OpenCL C++ there are image class templates with corresponding methods.
 Image and sampler class templates are [marker types](#S-OpenCLCXXSTL-MarkerTypes).
+Image processing kernels written in OpenCL C++ can be made more readable using .rgba vector component access (compared to .xyzw in OpenCL C).

 #### Image types